l1j9m4-0n1/l1j9m4-0n1/README.md

 ### Here are some ideas to get you started:

-- 🔭 I’m currently working on Linux.
+- 🔭 I’m currently working on Linux .
-- 🌱 I’m currently learning CTFs.
+- 🌱 I’m currently learning CTFs .
-- 👯 I’m looking to collaborate on Github.
+- 👯 I’m looking to collaborate on Github .
-- 🤔 I’m looking for help with Pwnable.
+- 🤔 I’m looking for help with Pwnable .
 - 💬 Ask me about $> .
 - ⚡ Fun fact: >_@